Eric Bischoff: Legacy

 Bischoff is one of the most polarizing and controversial figures in professional wrestling history.
-He was instrumental in the creation of the New World Order, which played a major role in WCW's success and peak during the Monday Night Wars.
+He was instrumental in the creation of the New World Order, which played a major role in WCW's success and peak during the Monday Night War.
 Mike Johnson of Pro Wrestling Insider wrote: "His place in history is this and it will always be this - he's the only person to come along and kick Vince McMahon hard enough that he forced WWF's product to evolve and get better.
 No matter whether he won the ratings for 83 weeks or one week, his legacy is that he made pro wrestling change for the better in the mid-1990s."
 However, R.D.
-Reynolds and Bryan Alvarez, the authors of the book titled The Death of WCW, were critical of many of the decisions Bischoff made as head of WCW and believe that he contributed to the decline of the company.
-Despite their criticisms, Reynolds attributes the death of the company to have been the result of decisions made by Jamie Kellner.
+Reynolds and Bryan Alvarez, the authors of the book titled The Death of WCW, were critical of many of the decisions Bischoff made as head of WCW and believe that he contributed to the decline of WCW.
+Despite their criticisms, Reynolds attributes the death of WCW to have been the result of decisions made by Jamie Kellner.

 Although critical of the time that they spent working together in WCW and TNA, Vince Russo said Bischoff has "contributed [to professional wrestling] in a tremendous way ... dating all the way back to his early days at the AWA".
-AEW promoter Tony Khan credits Bischoff with paving the way for his promotion, stating: "I wouldn’t be here and there would not be an AEW without [Bischoff] and there would not be wrestling on TNT right now without [him]."
+AEW promoter Tony Khan credits Bischoff with paving the way for his promotion, stating: "I wouldn't be here and there would not be an AEW without [Bischoff] and there would not be wrestling on TNT right now without [him]."
 WWE describes Bischoff as a "pioneer behind the scenes in sports-entertainment, as well as an incredibly entertaining performer in front of the camera", further stating that he achieved "success everywhere he went in the business".